One Layer Mocha Cake

 - ¼ teaspoon salt

 - ½ teaspoon pure vanilla extract

-- 2 sticks plus 2 tablespoons butter (9 ounces), cut into tablespoons, at room temperature
+- 1 cup plus 2 tablespoons butter (9 ounces), cut into tablespoons, at room temperature

-- Whisk together the flour and cocoa powder with ½ cup of the granulated sugar, and the baking powder, baking soda and salt.
+- Whisk together the flour and cocoa powder with ½ cup of the granulated sugar, and the baking powder, baking soda, and salt.
+Set aside.

-- Pour the cake batter into the prepared pans and bake for about 25 minutes, until a toothpick inserted in the cakes comes out with only a few moist crumbs.
-Cool the cakes in the pans for 20 minutes, then remove from pans to a rack to finish cooling.
+- Pour the cake batter into the prepared pan and bake for about 50-60 minutes, until a toothpick inserted in the cakes comes out with only a few moist crumbs.
+Cool the cake in the pan for 10 minutes, then remove from the pans to a rack to finish cooling.
 Peel off the parchment paper.

-- Put the sugar in a medium heatproof bowl ( I used my metal stand mixer bowl) and whisk in the egg whites and salt.
-Set the bowl over a saucepan of simmering water and whisk gently until the sugar is completely dissolved, 5 minutes.
+- To make the frosting, put the sugar in a medium heatproof bowl ( I used my metal stand mixer bowl) and whisk in the egg whites and salt.
+Set the bowl over a saucepan of simmering water and whisk gently until the sugar is completely dissolved, about 5 minutes.

-- Set one cake layer on a platter.
-Spread the mousse filling on top and cover with the second layer.
+- Set the cake on a platter.
 Frost the cake with the buttercream.
 Refrigerate the cake until the frosting is firm.

 Make sure the bowl and beaters used to beat the egg whites are free of grease, oil, and even egg yolk or they won't whip properly.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.